Consent in BDSM: Consensual non-consent

-Consensual non-consent, also called meta-consent and blanket consent, is a mutual agreement to be able to act as if consent has been waived.
+Consensual non-consent (CNC), also called meta-consent and blanket consent, is a mutual agreement to be able to act as if consent has been waived.
 It is an agreement where comprehensive consent is given in advance, with the intent of it being irrevocable under most circumstances.
-This often occurs without foreknowledge of the exact actions planned.
+This often occurs without the submissive having foreknowledge of the exact actions planned.

 Consensual non-consent is considered a show of extreme trust and understanding.
 It is controversial within BDSM circles, even often frowned upon due to concerns about abuse and safety.
 It is mainly limited to those in Master/slave relationships.
+It is also applicable where a submissive will submit to being disciplined in a manner they don't want to at the time they are getting punished but do see a need for being subjected to it in the relationship.